riente/extrareality-api/EventsAPIv1.md

 * datetime — in this format "Y-m-d H:i:s" (i.e., yyyy-mm-dd hh:mm:ss)
 * secret — we can generate a random one or decide on it with you beforehand

+You should always respond with HTTP status code 200 to any request.

 ## Quick links

 You'll have to develop several endpoints: